In this article

 In this guide, we’ll review the expense recognition principle and the three methods you can use to recognize expenses.

 In this case, the expense leads to revenue generation.
 If you didn't incur expenses purchasing t-shirts, you couldn't have sold them for a profit.
-This is done to standardize how companies track and document profits, maintain financial statement accuracy, and avoid tax penalties.
+The goal of the matching principle is to standardize how companies track and document profits, maintain financial statement accuracy, and avoid tax penalties.

 How does the expense recognition principle relate to revenue recognition?